nl en

 I do not agree with the rejection or the awarded amount.
 What now?

 If you want to know more about the rejection, or want to know whether it makes sense to apply again, please contact the contact person mentioned in the letter.
 Do you disagree with the decision?
-On this page you will find the procedure to submit an objection to the Fund.
+On this page you will find the procedure to submit an objection or complaint to the Fund.